Posts

 1. Classification of Line Pipe

-Line pipe is used in the oil and gas industry for the transmission of oil, refined oil, natural gas, and water pipelines with the abbreviation of steel pipe.
-Conveying oil, and gas pipelines is mainly divided into mainline pipelines, branch line pipelines, and urban pipeline network pipelines three kinds of mainline pipeline transmission of the usual specifications for ∅406 ~ 1219mm, wall thickness of 10 ~ 25mm, steel grade X42 ~ X80; branch line pipeline and urban pipeline network pipelines are usually specification for the ∅114 ~ 700mm, wall thickness of 6 ~ 20mm, the steel grade for the X42 ~ X80.
+Line pipe is used in the oil and gas industry to transmit oil, refined oil, natural gas, and water pipelines with the abbreviation of steel pipe.
+Conveying oil and gas pipelines is divided into mainline, branch, and urban pipeline network pipelines.
+Three kinds of mainline pipeline transmission have the usual specifications of ∅406 ~ 1219mm, a wall thickness of 10 ~ 25mm, steel grade X42 ~ X80; branch line pipeline and urban pipeline network pipelines usually have specifications for ∅114 ~ 700mm, the wall thickness of 6 ~ 20mm, the steel grade for the X42 ~ X80.
 The steel grade is X42~X80.
-Line pipe is available as welded type and seamless type.
+Line pipe is available in welded and seamless types.
 Welded Line Pipe is used more than Seamless Line Pipe.

 2. Standard of Line Pipe